South Carolina Medicare Supplement Plans

 If you can stay in-network, the copay is only $5 for the doctor and $40 for the specialist.

-The “out of network” copay difference might not seem that big; however, if you need a wheelchair and the supplier is out of network.
-You can expect to pay 45% of the cost.
+The “out of network” copay difference might not seem that big; but, if you need a wheelchair and the supplier is out of network you can expect to pay 45% of the cost.
 The costs here are higher than if you only have Medicare.